osirrc/duet-docker/README.md

 The following jig command can be used to install the requirements packages and index DBPedia URIs:

-pass a dummy collection, this collection is not used in this docker :
+Pass a dummy collection, this collection is not used in this docker :
 ```
 python3 run.py prepare \
     --repo osirrc2019/entitylinking \